Mrsquuuid/MelbourneTweets/Tweet Analysis/README.md

 **Abstraction:** Australia is a country of immigrants and it is also the first choice of the destination country for many immigrants at the same time.
 Thousands of overseas travelers come to live in Australia every year in order to obtain Australian immigration qualifications, of whom a significant number comes from non-English speaking contries.
 This scenario aims to discovering which major city in Australia has most non-English speaker living there by calculating the proportion of non-English tweets made during the last month.
 This scenario will also explore how the result above is correlated with demographic characteristics and economic indicator of each city.

+**Data:** In total ...
+Tweets, of which all are geo-tagged.

-**Data:** All tweets made in the latest month in Sydney, Melbourne, Brisbane, Adelaide, Perth and Canberra.
+> All tweets made in the latest month in Sydney, Melbourne, Brisbane, Adelaide, Perth and Canberra.

 **图表A**：Bar Chart